ForAllSecure/mcode-action/README.md

 [![Mayhem for Code](https://drive.google.com/uc?export=view&id=1JXEbfCDMMwwnDaOgs5-XlPWQwZR93fv4)](http://mayhem.forallsecure.com/)

-A GitHub Action for using Mayhem for Code to check for reliability, performance and security issues in your target binary (packaged as a containerized Docker image).
+A GitHub Action for using Mayhem for Code to check for reliability, performance and security issues in your application binary (packaged as a containerized [Docker](https://docs.docker.com/get-started/overview/) image).

 ## About Mayhem for Code

-🧪 Modern App Testing: Mayhem for Code is a dynamic testing tool that catches reliability, performance and security bugs before they hit production.
+🧪 Modern App Testing: Mayhem for Code is a application security testing tool that catches reliability, performance and security bugs before they hit production.

 🧑‍💻 For Developers, by developers: The engineers building software are the best equipped to fix bugs, including security bugs.
 As engineers ourselves, we're building tools that we wish existed to make our job easier!